Fine Dining and Nightlife in Santa Fe

 Are you planning on visiting Santa Fe?
 If so, prepare to be stunned by the natural beauty of its high desert setting.
 New Mexico’s austere beauty has drawn many accomplished artists who have tried to capture the essence of the landscape and its people.
 From Georgia O’Keeffe’s intimately detailed florals to Alexander Calder’s magnificent El Sol Rojo, New Mexico brings out the best in artists.

-There are over 250 galleries in the downtown area of Santa Fe and Canyon Road so there is no shortage of art in this town.
+There are over 250 galleries in the downtown area of Santa Fe and Canyon Road, so there is no shortage of art in this town.
 That is enough to put you in overload.
 However, if you try to prioritize your favorites as you go along, the best will stay top of mind.
-This list is of a few favorite galleries but they all have their unique collections…….enjoy!
+This list includes a few favorite galleries, but they all have their unique collections… enjoy!

 When you choose Aqui Santa Fe vacation rental home, Caroline is glad to suggest some of the best galleries for your preference.
 You may want to consider Dos Casitas for your stay as it is only two to three blocks from the critical mass of contemporary art galleries.